Import annotations and form fields into PDFs with Instant JSON using Zapier and Nutrient DWS Processor API

 Zapier(opens in a new tab) is a no-code automation tool that connects your apps and services.
 With “Zaps,” you can automate tasks such as annotating PDFs, generating contracts, and handling form data — all without writing a single line of code.

-What is the Nutrient API?
+What is Nutrient DWS Processor API?

 Nutrient Document Web Services API allows powerful document workflows like conversion, form generation, OCR, and redaction.
-With your free account, you get 100 credits to try all tools.
+With your free account(opens in a new tab), you get 200 credits to try all tools.

 What is Instant JSON?